 - Scholarships: for young medical and science graduates to undertake thesis studies into arthritis and related disorders at recognised universities.
-These scholarships provide research training to doctorate or masters level and are designed to develop the intellectual and technical expertise required for a career involving laboratory and clinical investigation.
+These scholarships provide research training to doctorate or masters level and are designed to develop the intellectual and technical expertise required for a career involving laboratory and/or clinical investigation.
 Scholarships are intended, in general, to support basic and clinical research training within Australian research units and as a precursor to more advanced study in Australia and overseas.
-Scholarships are for one year and are renewable for three years, depending on progress and funding priorities. - Fellowships: for post-doctoral work or following recently completed rheumatology advanced training.
+Scholarships are for one year and may be renewable for three years upon re-application in further grant rounds, depending on progress and funding priorities. - Fellowships: for post-doctoral work or following recently completed rheumatology advanced training.
 Available for research programs both overseas and in Australia. - Grants-in-Aid and Project Grants: typically for short-term projects with well-defined aims and budgets which can be achieved in a 12-month period.
-Grants-in-Aid (each grant valued up to maximum \$15,000AUD) will be available only for new investigators or allied health researchers, excluding physiotherapists unless they meet the criteria of a 'new investigator'.
-A small number of Project Grants (each grant valued up to maximum \$50,000AUD) will be available for musculoskeletal research including grants focusing on rheumatoid arthritis and ankylosing spondylitis.
+Grants-in-Aid (each grant valued up to \$25,000AUD) will be available only for new investigators or allied health researchers, excluding physiotherapists unless they meet the criteria of a 'New investigator'.
+Project Grants are available for all researchers at any career stage and are valued up to \$50,000AUD.
+Project grants for specific musculoskeletal conditions and of a pre-specified value are available from time to time.
+Refer to Our Grants page on the Arthritis Australia website for details.